AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 The functions Ada.Text_IO.Unbounded_IO.Get_Line should not be called from |SPARK| program text as the functions have a side effect of reading from a file.

-|SPARK| equivalents of the subprograms described in this section are
-provided in SPARK.Text_IO.Unbounded_IO.
-The SPARK.Text_IO.Unbounded_IO.Get_Line provides the functionality of the function Ada.Text_IO.Unbounded_IO.Get_Line.

 Wide Text Input-Output and Wide Wide Text Input-Output (A.11)
 -------------------------------------------------------------

 These packages have the same constraints as was discussed for Ada.Text_IO.

-Currently there is no |SPARK| version of these packages.

 Stream Input-Output (A.12)
 --------------------------